Visited: April 2019 – 4 days

 Iceland has been gaining popularity over the past couple of years.
 With its stunningly beautiful landscape and magnificent geothermal attractions, it is any nature enthusiast’s paradise.
 And due to its close proximity to the Arctic Circle the days are endless in the summer and the night sky is often illuminated with the aurora borealis in the winter.

-Italy is a country that is shaped like a boot.
-Perhaps this is why us Canadians were drawn to come here because that is how we also pronounce “about”.
-But (not boot), Italy is also known for its famous wine regions, its delicious Italian cuisine, and being home to some of the most impressive ancient ruins on the planet.
-We toured Italy for eight days spending four days in Rome, two in Naples and two in Florence.
-We were pleasantly surprised with how enjoyable the temperatures were in December and by how few tourists there were out and a boot.
+Italy is a country that is shaped like a boot that is located in the middle of the Mediterranean Sea.
+Perhaps this is why us Canadians were drawn to come here because that is how we pronounce “about”.
+But (not boot), Italy is also known for its wine regions, delicious cuisine, dramatic coastlines and being home to some of the most impressive ancient ruins on the planet.
+It’s the perfect place to get out and a boot, or rather, about.

 Slovakia | Bratislava